 Suburban Propane Partners, L.P.
 (SPH) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the company had gained 1.54% over the past month.
-This has lagged the Oils-Energy sector's gain of 3.44% and the S&P 500's gain of 5.76% in that time.
+Heading into today, shares of the company had gained 2.35% over the past month, lagging the Oils-Energy sector's gain of 5.65% and the S&P 500's gain of 5.72% in that time.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.07 per share and revenue of $1.49 billion.
-These totals would mark changes of +6.7% and +15.63%, respectively, from last year.
+SPH's full-year Zacks Consensus Estimates are calling for earnings of $2.07 per share and revenue of $1.49 billion.
+These results would represent year-over-year changes of +6.7% and +15.63%, respectively.

-Investors should also note any recent changes to analyst estimates for Suburban Propane Partners, L.P.Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Suburban Propane Partners, L.P.These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 Suburban Propane Partners, L.P. is currently sporting a Zacks Rank of #1 (Strong Buy).

-Looking at its valuation, Suburban Propane Partners, L.P. is holding a Forward P/E ratio of 7.31.
-For comparison, its industry has an average Forward P/E of 9.24, which means Suburban Propane Partners, L.P. is trading at a discount to the group.
+Looking at its valuation, Suburban Propane Partners, L.P. is holding a Forward P/E ratio of 7.37.
+This represents a discount compared to its industry's average Forward P/E of 9.6.

 The Oil and Gas - Refining and Marketing - Master Limited Partnerships industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 17, which puts it in the top 7% of all 250+ industries.
+This group has a Zacks Industry Rank of 14, putting it in the top 6% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.